 I was showing some genuine interest in the sport of hunting at that time, but I remember this buck and the story behind it sparking my attention much more than any other whitetail had after my dad described what the story entailed.

-To set the story, take a few minutes and watch this video.
+To set the overall Rompola story, take a few minutes and watch this video.

-As you can see, Mitch Rompola knows how to kill big deer; he has many to prove it.
+As you can see, Mitch Rompola is a a real deal seasoned deer hunter who knows how to kill big bucks; he has many to prove it.
 Many record book-caliber deer are on his wall, and his knowledge and trophies show that he knows how to get it done with a bow.

 Now that you know the pedigree of Mitch Rompola and his ability to get on giant whitetails, we can get into the buck that is quite possibly the most controversial deer of all time...the "The Rompola Buck."